ccen577/stats220/index.md

-# Let's creat a meme !
+# Which food is better !
 ```{r}
 library(magick)